Discovering Barcelona’s El Born Neighbourhood: Top Things to Do

 El Born Cultural and Memorial Center

-Just beyond the cathedral is the immense cast iron Mercado del Born which from 1876 to 1971 served as one of the city’s main markets.
+A short walk from the cathedral is the immense cast iron Mercado del Born which from 1876 to 1971 served as one of Barcelona’s best markets.
 It was predominantly for fruit and vegetable wholesale.

 During the 1980’s the market was restored while the city decided what to do with it.
 When they were constructing a new library in 2002 they found several ruins of houses and streets from the 1700’s which painted an important picture of Barcelona’s urban evolution.

-These are now preserved for visitors to see and the building is now a cultural center.
+These are now preserved for visitors to see and the building is now the El Born Cultural Center.

 Hours: Mon-Sat (8:00 am to 8:30 pm).